-The historic development of the coal industry of the USSR has been highly influenced by a number of external factors, including not only the effects of the two World Wars and of the October Revolution, but also by the effects of the discovery and subsequent development of large oil and natural gas resources, leading to a reorientation of the energy policy which had previously been entirely concentrated on coal.
-These external factors have to be taken into account in understanding the development of the USSR coal industry in general, and of technological change in coal mining in particular.
+The historic development of the coal industry in the USSR has been highly influenced by a number of external factors, including the effects of the two world wars and of the October Revolution and also the effects of the discovery and subsequent development of large oil and natural gas resources, leading to a reorientation of the energy policy which had previously been entirely concentrated on coal.
+These external factors have to be taken into account in understanding the development of the USSR coal industry in general and of technological change in coal mining in particular.

-The coal mining industry was for a long time considered as the key branch in basic industries.
+The coal-mining industry was for a long time considered as the key branch in basic industries.
 The very large coal resources were basically the only base to support the ambitious plans of rapid and autonomous development of the industry of the USSR.
 The major role that technical advance had to play within this policy context was to support these extensive development programs.
 "More coal" was considered synonymous for an "improved efficiency" of the national economy.
-In view of the high targets to increase coal production, the predominant objective was to overcome the main limiting factor in this expansion of coal production, i.e. the fact that coal mining was essentially a manual process with hard physical working conditions, impeding thus a dramatic intensification of coal production.
-This was the origin of the introduction of first mechanization steps at coal faces, primarily through the rapid spread of the use of pneumatic picks and explosives for coal winning operations.
+In view of the high targets to increase coal production, the predominant objective was to overcome the main limiting factor in this expansion of coal production, i.e., the fact, that coal mining was essentially a manual process with hard physical working conditions, thus impeding a dramatic intensification of coal production.
+This was the origin of the introduction of the first mechanization steps at coal faces, primarily through the rapid spread of the use of pneumatic picks and explosives for coal-winning operations.

-Capital and labour constraints were not really limiting factors in this first mechanization steps, because the first measures of mechanization were relatively cheap and the coal industry was receiving high priority in the central allocation of investment funds.
-With increasing labor productivity and an relatively large availability of labor force the rapid expansion of the coal industry did not face any considerable labor supply constraints.
-The main drive in the development of the industry was aimed at production intensification as reflected in it's most important indices like total industry output and in particular in coal output per face and per mine.
+Capital and labor constraints were not really limiting factors in these first mechanization steps, because the first measures of mechanization were relatively inexpensive and the coal industry was receiving high priority in the central allocation of investment funds.
+With increasing labor productivity and a relatively large labor force, the rapid expansion of the coal industry did not face any considerable labor supply constraints.
+The main drive in the development of the industry was aimed at production intensification as reflected in its most important indices like total industry output and, in particular, coal output per face and per mine.
 The most important technical innovations to reach this goal were introduced in the areas of face and transport operations.